Application Process

 • International medical graduates must possess completed ECFMG certification.

 • Foreign nationals may be accepted in our residency program under U.S. J-1 visa requirements.
-UTHealth Houston DOES NOT offer H-1B visas for purposes of medical training.
+UTHealth Houston DOES NOT offer H-1B visas for purposes of residency training.
 More information about UTHealth Houston visa policies can be found here.

 • If there is a change of name from that on the above documents, please submit legal name change documentation.